Top 10 Best Plantar Fasciitis Night Splints & Braces Reviewed

 Alpha Medical PF Splint

-Fits on both feet
+Fits on both left and right feet

 Active Ankle DNS

-Works as specified
+Functions as specified

-May not be for small feet
+Not for people with small feet

 - It can be a bit challenging to get out of it and then put it back on.